IzzyD7/loaner_track/readme.md

--Open a second console window and start MongoDB by starting the Mongo Daemon (Windows Users: Please see link referenced above to set up environment variable for MongoDB. )
+* Open a second console window and start MongoDB by starting the Mongo Daemon (Windows Users: Please see link referenced above to set up environment variable for MongoDB. )

 ```